kevinmf94/WizardTales/README.md

 </div>

 ## Version
-The game was developed in Unity 5, the upgrade code are update to 2022 version.
+The game was developed in Unity 5.
+Code updated code for execute into 2022 version.